rcw5/tutorials/bike-touring-route-planning/README.md

 4. A HooToo Trip Mate Nano ([less than £20 on Amazon](https://www.amazon.com/HooToo-Wireless-Performance-TripMate-Hotspot/dp/B00HZWOQZ6))
 5. GoodReader iOS app (£4.99)

-The Trip Mate is a cheap portable WiFi hotspot which is generally used to bridge wired/wireless networks, but it also provides a WebDAV server over any storage plugged in to the USB port which provides a solution for not being (easily) able to connect USB devices direct to an iPad.
+The Trip Mate is a cheap portable WiFi hotspot which is generally used to bridge wired/wireless networks, but it also provides a WebDAV server over any storage plugged in to the USB port.
+This is a good solution for not being (easily) able to connect USB devices direct to an iPad.

 First you need to set up the Trip Mate with GoodReader: